wso2/docs-updates/en/docs/updates/registry-token-management-admin.md

+# Customer Admin Guide

 In addition to all customer features, Customer Administrators can perform the following extra token management actions:

-1. **Generate User Tokens** \- This action is similar to the regular customer token generation.
+1. **Generate User Tokens** - This action is similar to the regular customer token generation.
 Created on behalf of the admin and used to access the WSO2 registry through the CLI.
-2. **Generate Service Tokens** \- Created for service accounts that do not have Support Portal access.
+2. **Generate Service Tokens** - Created for service accounts that do not have Support Portal access.
-3. **View and Manage All Tokens** \- Admins can view and manage any token created by any user within the project.
+3. **View and Manage All Tokens** - Admins can view and manage any token created by any user within the project.

-### 1\.
-Generate User Token
+### **Generate User Token**

 User tokens are generated on behalf of the creator and are intended for accessing WSO2 registry via the CLI.